J3ong1/Jeong-s-Flooring/README.md

-# Jeong Flooring Co. – Ceramic & Marble Flooring Website
+# Tile World, L.C. – Ceramic & Marble Flooring Website

-This website was built as a clean and mobile-friendly landing page for **Jeong Flooring Co.**, a local Maryland business specializing in ceramic/marble flooring.
+This website was built as a clean and mobile-friendly landing page for **Tile World, L.C.**, a local Maryland business specializing in ceramic/marble flooring.
 It’s a simple website made with HTML and CSS, designed to portray the company’s services, contact information, and its impact with an efficient/user-friendly navigational system.

 ---